Last Updated on March 6, 2022 by Rat Race Running

-I worked in the corporate world as an IT professional for only four years, but those formative years have taught me so much regarding what I want to do in life.
+I worked in the corporate world as an IT professional for only four years, but those formative years have taught me much about what I want to do in life.

 Being a probinsyano in Metro Manila, there are so many things that I liked and disliked about living in the city.

 I know that many will relate to what it feels like to always live in a hurry in the city.

 Here are the seven things that probinsyanos and probinsyanas running in the rat race may be experiencing.

 1. You are always waiting for the payday.

 For many corporate rat race runners out there, there are only two important days in a month – kinsenas and katapusan.

 Whether your pay period is monthly or bimonthly, you can’t deny that it is one of the days you constantly look forward to — maybe besides the weekends and the holidays.

 When working in Metro Manila, I often assume that any given year is divided into 24.
 And that most employees are constantly waiting for the 15th and the end of the month.